Skip to Main Content

 • List All Dates For Review: This option will list all the elements in your class that have dates associated with them.
 Next to each set of dates you'll find a pencil icon which will allow you to edit them.
 If you have a large number of dates it may take a while for this report to run - you'll get an email when its complete.

-Holidays or days of the week will vary so if you use the automatic adjustments you'll probably still need to tweak things but its a good way to get started.
+Holidays or days of the week vary so if you use the automatic adjustments you may need to manually adjust some things.